jspmccain/jspmccain.github.io/_posts/2019-06-21-lessons-learned-from-my-first-bioinformatics-tool.md

 ---

 Erin and I have recently published a bioinformatics tool (called [*cobia*](https://pubs.acs.org/doi/abs/10.1021/acs.jproteome.9b00144), please go check it out!), and then we used this tool to examine the consequences of cofragmentation for metaproteomics.
 This project began around 2.5 years ago (near when I started in Erin's lab!), and has been an insane learning process.
 When I started this 'toy model', I knew pretty much nothing about mass spectrometry.
-In this post a want to give a brief, under the hood, description of how this project progressed and write out the lessons I've learned during the process.
+In this post I want to give a brief, under the hood, description of how this project progressed and write out the lessons I've learned during the process.

 ## The lessons